Parents discuss future of education at SC Joint Citizens Committee on Children

 Dr. Elizabeth Mack with MUSC says even as daily Covid-19 case numbers drop, case numbers in South Carolina children are still the second highest in the nation.

-“Data shows that South Carolina still ranks 3rd in terms of percent of Covid-19 cases that are children and 23% of our cases are still in children,” Dr. Mack says.
+“Data shows that South Carolina still ranks 3rd in terms of percent of Covid-19 cases that are children and 23% of our cases are still in children,” said Dr. Mack.

 Parents fear the psychological damage the pandemic will have on the future of their children’s education as they feel the masks have taken over their kids day to day well being.